Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Experiments

-Specifically, we design the following variants to compare with. (\romannumeral 1) \textbf{HIB-w/o-ib.} This method only uses RL loss to update history encoder $f_\psi$, which is similar to a standard recurrent neural network policy. (\romannumeral 2) \textbf{HIB-w/o-rl.} This variant only uses HIB loss to update the history encoder without the RL objective. (\romannumeral 3) \textbf{HIB-w/o-proj.} We drop the projectors in HIB and directly compute cosine similarity loss between $z_t$ and $\tilde{e}_t$. (\romannumeral 4) \textbf{HIB-contra.} HIB-contra uses contrastive loss \cite{curl} instead of cosine similarity with a score function that assigns high scores for positive pairs and low scores for negative pairs.
+We conduct an ablation study for each component of HIB to verify their effectiveness.
+Specifically, we design the following variants to compare with. (\romannumeral 1) \textbf{HIB-w/o-ib} only uses RL loss to update history encoder $f_\psi$, which is similar to a standard recurrent neural network policy. (\romannumeral 2) \textbf{HIB-w/o-rl} only uses HIB loss to update the history encoder without the RL objective. (\romannumeral 3) \textbf{HIB-w/o-proj} drops the projectors in HIB and directly compute cosine similarity loss between $z_t$ and $\tilde{e}_t$. (\romannumeral 4) \textbf{HIB-contra} employs contrastive loss \cite{curl} instead of cosine similarity, using a score function that assigns high scores to positive pairs and low scores to negative pairs.

 From the result in Fig.~\ref{fig:ablation}, we observe that HIB-w/o-ib almost fails and HIB-w/o-rl can get relatively high scores, which signifies that both HIB loss and RL loss are important for the agent to learn a well-generalized policy, especially the HIB loss.
-The HIB loss helps agent learns a historical representation that contains privileged knowledge for better generalization.
+The HIB loss helps the agent learn a historical representation that contains privileged knowledge for better generalization.
 Furthermore, projectors and the momentum update mechanism are also crucial in learning robust and effective representation.
 Moreover, HIB-contra performs well at the beginning but fails later, which indicates that the contrastive objective requests constructing valid negative pairs and learning a good score function, which is challenging in the general state-based RL setting.